spathak22/AutoMode/README.md

 # Installation
 Install VoltDB
-Currently, Castor only works on top of the in-memory RDBMS VoltDB.

 ## Download and install VoltDB Community Edition.
 Instructions available here.
 Set environment variables
 Set VOLTDB_HOME environment variable to installation directory of VoltDB.
 Add $VOLTDB_HOME/bin to PATH environment variable.

-Compile Automode
-Compile Castor by running:
+Compile Automode by running:
 ```sh
 ant
 ```
 It will generate a dist folder, containing Automode.jar.

-##Steps to run on UWCSE dataset:
+## Steps to run on UWCSE dataset:

 Setup the dataset in Voltdb
 ```sh